 I am a licensed therapist with a Master’s degree in Social Work from the University of Washington.
-I am a board member of the Washington State Society for Clinical Social Work.
-I am an Affiliate Instructor at the University of Washington’s School of Social Work teaching MSW courses and acting as a field practicum instructor for social work students.
+I am a board member of the Washington State Society for Clinical Social Work and an Affiliate Instructor at the University of Washington’s School of Social Work teaching MSW courses.
 I am also an approved supervisor for associate social workers seeking licensure.

 I began my social work career with “at risk” youth – those in foster care, living on the streets, drug dependent, or court involved.
 I enjoyed my work with these tough, vulnerable, messy, resilient, quick-thinking young people.
 I then began working with parents and families in social services and medical settings.